Limit Theorems for Translation Flows: Introduction.

 Assume that each space ${\mathfrak V}^+(X)$, ${\mathfrak V}^-(X)$ contains a unique positive measure up to scaling.
 Assume furthermore that the positive measure $\nu^+\in {\mathfrak V}^+(X)$ satisfies

 while the positive measure $\nu^-\in {\mathfrak V}^-(X)$ satisfies

 The Markov compactum $X$ will then be called {\it uniquely ergodic}.
-Unique ergodicity can be equivalently reformulated as the following \begin{assumption} \begin{enumerate} \item For any $l\in{\mathbb Z}$, there exists a vector $\lal=(\lal_1, \dots, \lal_m)$, all whose coordinates are positive, such that $\lal=A_l^t\la^{(l+1)}$ and
+Unique ergodicity can be equivalently reformulated as the following condition going back to H. Furstenberg (see, e.g., formula $(16.13)$ in Furstenberg \cite{furst}). \begin{assumption} \begin{enumerate} \item For any $l\in{\mathbb Z}$, there exists a vector $\lal=(\lal_1, \dots, \lal_m)$, all whose coordinates are positive, such that $\lal=A_l^t\la^{(l+1)}$ and

 \item For any $l\in{\mathbb Z}$, there exists a vector $\hhl=(\hhl_1, \dots, \hhl_m)$, all whose coordinates are positive, such that $\hhl=A_lh^{(l-1)}$ and

 \item $|\lal|\to 0$ as $l\to\infty$, $|\hhl|\to 0$ as $l\to-\infty$. \item $\min\limits_i \lal_i\to\infty$ as $l\to-\infty$, $\min\limits_i \hhl\to\infty$ as $l\to\infty$. \end{enumerate} \end{assumption}